harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to sketch the system architecture, major screens, and integration points, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 A lot of the work here was really about workflow thinking, not just screens or files.
 - Deliverable: Ended the day with architecture note in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2024-01-09 - Day 7: UI scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build a simple HTML/CSS/JS shell for the main screens or flows, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept imagining how an actual operator would move through the steps so the project would not feel fake.
+- Deliverable: Ended the day with interface skeleton in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.